Martha Moyano

-Martha Lupe Moyano Delgado (born October 14, 1964) is a Peruvian nurse, Fujimorist politician and a Congresswoman representing Lima for the 2021–2026 term, previously serving in the 2000–2001, 2001–2006, and 2006-2011 terms.
+Martha Lupe Moyano Delgado (born October 14, 1964) is a Peruvian nurse, Fujimorist politician and a congresswoman representing Lima for the 2021–2026 term, previously serving in the 2000–2001, 2001–2006, and 2006-2011 terms.
 Moyano belongs to the Alliance for the Future party.
 She is the sister of María Elena Moyano, who was assassinated by Shining Path.
-She is the first Afro-Peruvian woman to serve as President of Congress.

 Early life and education

 Moyano was born in Callao on October 14, 1964.
 She is the daughter of Hermógenes Moyano Lescano and Eugenia Delgado Cabrera.
 Her sister was María Elena Moyano, a Peruvian activist who was shot and dynamited by the Shining Path terrorist group in Villa El Salvador.

 She completed her early school studies at Colegio 6069 Pachacútec in Villa El Salvador.

 She began her technical studies in nursing, at the Andrés Belaúnde Study Center, in 1978, and finished in 1981.
 In 2010, she began studying law at Telesup University.